abhineet123/MTF/Config/ReadMe.md

 		https://docs.opencv.org/2.4/modules/features2d/doc/feature_detection_and_description.html#brisk
 		Stefan Leutenegger, Margarita Chli and Roland Siegwart: BRISK: Binary Robust Invariant Scalable Keypoints.
 ICCV 2011: 2548-2555.

-    nfeatures –
-    scaleFactor –
-    nlevels –
-    edgeThreshold –
-    firstLevel –
-    WTA_K –
-    scoreType –
-    patchSize – size of the patch used by the oriented BRIEF descriptor.
-Of course, on smaller pyramid layers the perceived image area covered by a feature will be larger.

 ORB feature detector and descriptor:
 ====================================
 	 Parameter:	'orb_n_features'